LindseySully/Module_03/README.md

 * Data plotted as described by the question (1 pt)
 * Plot contains required elements (title, axis labels, axis titles, legend if required)

+### Project Overview
+This project explores the use of matplotlib and additional libraries available to plot values onto a graph via plot or scatter.
+There are additional methods available through matplotlib.